 January 27, 2019: Janet Fogler speaking about depression

 February 24, 2019: Alzheimer’s disease

-Bring your lunch and join us for this midday hour-long Bible study on the book of Job this fall.
-This drop-in weekly “Brown Bag” study is a great place to either begin a regular practice of reading Bible, or to ponder books of the Bible you have yet to read.
+Bring your lunch and join us for this weekly midday hour-long drop-in Bible study.
+This is a great place to either begin a regular practice of reading Bible, or to ponder books of the Bible you have yet to read.
 Bring your lunch and join the conversation.

 COMING IN SPRING 2019

 Nadia Bolz-Weber will be with us the evening of Tuesday, March 19.